 But before he moved to Ladbroke Grove, epicentre of London’s 60s counterculture, Calvert grew up and spent his formative years in Margate, a seaside town in Kent on England’s south-east coast.

-Now, to commemorate one of the town’s most famous sons, local residents have come together to have a blue plaque erected on the side of Arlington House, the brutalist tower block that dominates Margate’s skyline, where Calvert lived with his first wife Paulyn and their children in the late 60s.
+Now, to commemorate one of the town’s most famous sons, local residents have come together to have a blue plaque erected on the side of Arlington House, the brutalist tower block that dominates Margate’s skyline, where Calvert lived with his parents and siblings in the late 60s.

-As the man who wrote the words to Silver Machine and turned Hawkwind into the ultimate sci-fi rock band, it’s fitting that this initial staging post in Calvert’s journey into space will now be immortalised as the “Birthplace of Space Rock”.
+As the man who wrote the words to Silver Machine and turned Hawkwind into the ultimate sci-fi rock band, it’s fitting that this initial staging post in Calvert’s journey into space is immortalised on the plaque as the “Birthplace of Space Rock”.